michal-bed/el-proyecte-grande-naspolke/README.md

 REACT_APP_AES_KEY=here_type_your_own_value_that_should_be_secret
 ```

 You will need to run React and SpringBoot apps independently.
 You can use built-in IDE configurations to achieve this.
 But it is also possible to run the app from command line.
 Here I will only describe how to install necessary dependencies from package.json and run the React app.
-For more info about running SpringBoot app from te IDE consult for instance [this article](https://www.geeksforgeeks.org/how-to-run-spring-boot-application/).
+For more info about running SpringBoot app from the IDE consult for instance [this article](https://www.geeksforgeeks.org/how-to-run-spring-boot-application/).

 Open terminal from `na-spolke-client` directory and run